Susan Neiman: Awards and honors

 In 2014, Neiman was the recipient of an honorary doctorate from the University of St. Gallen.
-She delivered the Tanner Lectures on Human Values at the University of Michigan in 2010.
+She delivered the Tanner Lectures on Human Values at the University of Michigan in 2010 and the Ashby Lecture at the University of Cambridge in 2022.
+She was the 2014 laureate of the International Spinoza Prize.
 In 2018, she was elected to the American Philosophical Society, and received the Lucius D. Clay Medal for her contributions to German-American relations.
 She served as the Gifford Lecturer for 2021-2022 at the University of Edinburgh.
 In 2021, she was awarded the August Bebel Prize of the German Social Democratic Party, and in 2023 she received the Order of Merit of Brandenburg.
-She is also a 2025 Thomas Mann Fellow.
+She was also a 2025 Thomas Mann Fellow and is a 2026–2027 visiting fellow at the Remarque Institute of New York University.